Carrie Underwood Reveals Adorable Thing Her Son Isaiah Does On Her ‘Cry Pretty’ Tour

 “My voice is gone I loved the show!!!” a third fan gushed.
 “Thank you, Carrie.”

-But even though she’s earned a fortune from her music that reportedly valued at $50 million according to The Richest, Carrie has been open about the realities of juggling a successful career and motherhood.
+But even though she’s earned a fortune from her music, reportedly valued at $50 million, according to The Richest, Carrie has been open about the realities of juggling a successful career and motherhood.

 “Balance is what it’s all about.
 No matter what your job is,” she said in a 2018 interview with Us Weekly.
 “Being a mom, working and dividing your time.
 It is what we all have to do as mothers.”

 In a previous interview with Us, an insider source praised Carrie’s husband for being an amazing source of support for his superstar wife.
-He reportedly doted on her while she was pregnant, focused on her wellbeing and even made time for them to have date nights.
+He reportedly doted on her while she was pregnant, focused on her well-being and even made time for them to have date nights.

-Carrie and Mike have been married since 2010 and first met at one of her concerts.
+Carrie and Mike first met at one of her concerts and have been married since 2010.

 As The Inquisitr reported, Carrie isn’t just balancing her music career and motherhood.
-She also has a “side hustle” her popular athleisure line, CALIA by Carrie.
+She also has a “side hustle” with her popular athleisure line, CALIA by Carrie.
 She appears to take a very hands-on approach to the brand and is frequently featured on their Instagram page.
-Their most recent post is of her checking out the fabric on one of their designs.
+Their most recent post is her checking out the fabric on one of their designs.

 The comments section is filled with fans gushing over the quality of the clothing, proving that Carrie is staking her claim in both the music and fashion industries.